 A. Attracting the Best Talent

 - By relying on outsourcing recruitment, companies can attract a diverse set of skills and experiences that may not be present within the current team.
-This provides an opportunity to hire individuals with specialized abilities, which contributes to the overall improvement of company performance.

 B. Innovation and Diversity

-- Outsourcing recruitment allows companies to bring in new approaches and innovative ideas.
-The diversity offered by external candidates can enhance innovation in products and services.
+- The diversity offered by external candidates can enhance innovation in products and services.

 C. Flexibility in Hiring

-- Outsourcing recruitment offers greater flexibility in selecting employees from a broader market.
-Companies can choose individuals who exactly match the job requirements, which helps improve performance.
+- Companies can choose individuals who exactly match the job requirements, which helps improve performance.

 D. Reducing Dependence on Internal Promotions